Closed-form approximations in multi-asset market making: Beyond the quadratic approximation: towards a correction term

 Of course this new approximation is not a closed-form one.
-However, it can be computed using a Monte-Carlo simulation for a specific $(t,q)$.
-In particular, it means that upon receiving a request for quote from a client and if time permits (which depends on asset class and market conditions), a market maker can perform a Monte-Carlo simulation to obtain an approximation of the value function at the relevant points to compute a quote that more accurately accounts for the liquidity of the requested asset than a quote computed using the closed forms of Section \ref{subapproxgen}.\\
+However, the correction term can be computed using a Monte-Carlo simulation for a specific $(t,q)$.
+In particular, it means that upon receiving a request for quote from a client and if time permits (which depends on asset class and market conditions), a market maker can perform a Monte-Carlo simulation to obtain an approximation of the value function at the relevant points to compute a quote that might account more accurately for the liquidity of the requested asset than a quote computed using the closed forms of Section \ref{subapproxgen}.\\